-Recommended: AUT 100
+Recommended: AUT 100 or work experience

-Operating principles, troubleshooting techniques, and repair procedures of electrical supply systems and battery-starter systems; demonstrated lectures and practical experience in the laboratory on batteries, starter systems, alternator-generator charging systems, and accessory and lighting systems.
+This course covers the operating principles, troubleshooting techniques, and repair procedures of electrical supply systems and battery-starter systems.
+Demonstration lectures and practical experience in the laboratory will cover batteries, starter systems, generating systems, and lighting systems.